How to have your medical credentials source verified

 - Medical licence or registration

-The following documents will not be accepted by the MCC:
+Documents that will not be accepted by the MCC:

 - Canadian medical credentials